angryziber/picasa-gallery/README.md

 ## Picasaweb retirement and Google Photos API limitations

-Since the beginning of 2016, Google has started removing features from Picasaweb API, and now the whole Picasaweb service has been closed, being replaced by Album Archive.

-Now the Picasaweb API has been finally replaced by the new Google Photos API, which is unlike the old API, is not tailored to public sharing.
-This app overcomes this by authorizing the access with your Google account and provided the `web/content` (see above) to selects visible albums and provide location and other metadata that Google Photos API no longer returns.
+Now the Picasaweb API has been finally replaced by the new Google Photos API, which unlike the old API, is not tailored to public sharing.
+This app overcomes this by authorizing the access with your Google account and provides the `web/content` (see above) to select visible albums and provide location and other metadata that Google Photos API no longer returns.

 Unfortunately, as of now, Google Photos API is quite slow, with response sizes limited and taking several seconds to complete.
-Probably the reason is that it now generates expiring image URLs (in about 1 hour).
+Probably the reason is that it now generates expiring image URLs (for ~1 hour).
 This limitation also makes it harder to cache and reload efficiently.
 Also, location metadata is not provided and even stripped from the embedded Exif.
 Hopefully these issues will be resolved in future.